-In general, the ions of active metals like alkali and alkaline earth metals do not undergo reduction in presence of water.
+In general, the ions of active metals like alkali and alkaline earth metals do not undergo reduction in the presence of water.
 Instead, water molecules undergo reduction to liberate dihydrogen gas, H2.

 For example, when a moderately concentrated aqueous solution of KCl is subjected to electrolysis using inert electrodes, only Cl- ions get discharged at the anode.
-Whereas, the K+ ions cannot be reduced in presence of water.
+Whereas, the K+ ions cannot be reduced in the presence of water.
 Instead, water molecules undergo reduction to give hydrogen gas.

 However, the ions of less reactive transition metal series can be discharged in the aqueous medium.

 For example, the electrolysis of aqueous CuCl2, copper is deposited at the cathode along with the liberation of chlorine gas at the anode.

 Some stable oxo anions like sulfate, phosphate, carbonate, nitrate, etc. also do not participate in the electrolytic reactions.
 Alternatively, the water molecules undergo oxidation at anode and thus by liberating dioxygen gas, O2.

 When an aqueous solution of AgNO3 is electrolyzed, the silver ion, Ag+ is discharged at the cathode.
 But the nitrate ion, NO3- cannot be oxidized at the anode.
 In place of it, the water molecule is oxidized to liberate dioxygen gas, O2 at anode.

 Regardless of the nature of the ions, only water molecules undergo electrolysis when dilute solutions are used.